National Equine Health Plan

 Objective: To illustrate the need for research; identify research priorities; coordinate research resources; identify possible sources of funding; promote regulatory recognition and adoption of new research results and diagnostic tests.

 2. Research Funding Sources: Research funding for horses is predominantly provided by private foundations, allied medical stakeholders, universities, a state’s equine specific funds or the USDA.
-The following are potential sources for research funding:

 • Universities